gourmet organic seed garlic

 Hardiest Garlics

 We consider the Porcelain variety to be the hardiest and recommend it for novices in cold climates.
-Leningrad, Music, Northern Quebec and Susan Delafield are very popular with backyard gardeners and commercial growers alike.
+Leningrad, Music, Northern Quebec, Romanian Red and Susan Delafield are very popular with backyard gardeners and commercial growers alike.

-After the Porcelains we would recommend all the other true hardneck varieties - Purple Stripe, Marbled Purple Stripe, Glazed Purple Stripe and Rocambole.
-The standard Purple Stripes, Chesnok Red and Persian Star, are popular with growers because you get more plantable cloves per bulb.
-We highly recommend our new Marbled Purple Stripe, Kostyn's Red Russian, for its flavour and its vigorous growth.
+All the other true hardneck varieties - Purple Stripe, Glazed Purple Stripe and Rocambole are also good choices anywhere in Canada.
+The standard Purple Stripes, Chesnok Red and Persian Star, are popular with growers because you get more plantable cloves per bulb; these garlics like hot summers to size up well.
 Glazed Purple Stripes have fragile wrappers which makes the timing of harvest critical.

 Full Selection

-If your climate is moderate you may be able to grow the weakly bolting hardnecks and softnecks more easily than we can in our zone 4.
-In addition to a selection of hardnecks recommended for hardiness you can choose from the other garlics we have.
-Most of these are new to us from Eureka Garlic and we do not know a lot about them.
-The recommendations below are from the ones we have been growing for many years.
+If your climate is moderate you may be able to grow the weakly bolting hardnecks and softnecks more easily than we could in our zone 4.
+In addition to true hardnecks recommended for hardiness you can choose from the other garlics we had.

 Garlic Bulbils

 If left on the plant to mature the topset or scape of a hardneck garlic will produce a number of bulbils which can be planted.
 This is a way of rapidly increasing your garlic planting stock.
 For details see our Garlic Bulbils page.
-We begin taking bulbil orders in May and until the scapes are cut sometime in June.
-If you are interested please contact us.
+We recommend you use this approach to refresh or expand your planting stock.

 Garlic Varieties